CyberGhidra/Cyber-Pills/tcm-security/blue-team/SOC101/05-endpoint-security/13-LimaCharlie.md

 **Key takeaway:** LimaCharlie provides a full production-grade EDR capability at zero cost for lab use.
 The combination of live telemetry (processes, network, files, autoruns), remote console, and an automated D&R rules engine covers the entire detection and investigation workflow — from initial alert to artifact recovery — without requiring any physical access to the endpoint.

 ---

-## 5. Additional Notes / Things Worth Adding to Your Study

-- **LSASS protection:** Windows 10/11 and Server 2022 include **PPL (Protected Process Light)** for LSASS, which blocks tools like Mimikatz from reading its memory unless the attacker has a kernel-level driver.
-Understanding this defense is the natural next step after this lab.
-- **LimaCharlie D&R rule syntax:** rules are written in YAML-like syntax with `event`, `op`, and `path` fields — worth reading the documentation to understand how to write custom rules beyond the pre-built ones.
-- **Correlation with previous labs:** the full attack chain demonstrated across these labs maps directly to the MITRE ATT&CK framework: Initial Access (payload delivery) → Execution (`notmalware.elf`) → Persistence (cron job) → Credential Access (Mimikatz/LSASS dump) → all detected at the EDR layer by LimaCharlie.
-- **VirusTotal API integration:** LimaCharlie supports direct VirusTotal integration as an add-on, automating the hash lookup step instead of doing it manually every time.